devpew/devpew/README.md

 ✌️ My name is Dmitry, I am Technical Product Manager.
 Geek and a lover of everything related to technology.
 Have a degree in information security.

-Have been working in IT from 2007.
-Always want to try out different technologies.

-I have experience in fintech, have a pet project in this area.
+Right now I'm working in Paxful on Lightning bitcoin network and Staking for ETH 2.0

-🔥 I’m currently working on my finance application where i can keep track of your income and expenses, as well as have complete statistics on your investments.
-And also the application recommends me what assets I should buy and in what proportion to keep stocks and bonds in the portfolio at the moment.
+🔥 I’m currently working on my finance application, there you can track your income and expenses, as well as have complete statistics on your investments.
+And also the application recommends which assets you should buy and recommend proportion for stocks and bonds in the portfolio at the moment.

 🎥 Also I write articles on my blog and Telegram channel, and making videos on my YouTube channel